ua-kxie/circe/README.md

 Del - delete selected

+R - resistor, rotate active

-click wires or vertices to select
+click wires or device to select

 mouse wheel to zoom and pan